When do I enroll?

 A hold is a freeze on your student account that prevents access to course enrollment and/or your transcript.
 Holds can be put on your account at any time for a variety of reasons, such as:

-Click on the hold in your Student Center (upper right, main page) to see details and find out which office placed the hold.
+Holds are visible in your Student Center tile in MyUW.
+Select the Student Center tile, Academic Records, then Tasks.
+Click here for more detailed instructions.
 You should contact that office well in advance of the date you’re able to register for courses to find out what you need to do to remove it.

 - Needing to meet/check-in with an advisor